redis/redis-io/views/community.md

 Would you like to contribute a feature to Redis?

-1. Enter the IRC channel `#redis` on Freenode and look for Salvatore (antirez) or Pieter (pietern).
-Ask them what they think about your idea and what the chances are of getting it merged upstream.
-We try hard to keep Redis simple, so you're likely to find high resistance to new features.

-2. If you don't get any feedback, or if feedback is positive, drop a message to the [mailing list](http://groups.google.com/group/redis-db) with your proposal.
+1. Drop a message to the [mailing list](http://groups.google.com/group/redis-db) with your proposal.
 Make sure you explain what the use case is and how the API would look like.

-3. If you get good feedback, do the following to submit a patch:
+2. If you get good feedbacks, do the following to submit a patch:

     1. Fork [the official repository](http://github.com/antirez/redis).
     2. Clone your fork: `git clone git@github.com:<your-username>/redis.git`